 Skip to content

-⚛️ Front-End Setup
+⚛️ React Frontend Setup

 Terminal window

-npm create vite@latest chat-frontend --template react
+npm create vite@latest openai-frontend --template react

 Terminal window